-Therefore, the choice to request an Offer In Comprise should be done very carefully and with an experienced professional.
+Therefore, the choice to request an Offer In Compromise should be done very carefully and with an experienced professional.

 We believe Offer In Compromises are wonderful for those who qualify.
 However, before suggesting that our clients take the OIC route, we complete a thorough investigation to determine if an OIC is a sensible resolution.
 Requesting an Offer In Compromises can be a more costly, time demanding service.
 Therefore, we provide our clients with strategies and advice to make the right decisions and avoid costly mistakes.

 Over the years, we have successfully won tax settlements for our clients.
 However, we are very clear that this success is largely based on our tax law expertise and client communication strategy, which is led by honesty, integrity and pure facts.